 Enroll iOS devices

-This section shows how users enroll iOS devices (12.2 or later) into XenMobile Server.
+This section shows how users enroll iOS devices (12.2 or later) into the XenMobile Server.
 For more information about the iOS enrollment, open the following video:

 - Go to the Apple store on your iOS device, download the Citrix Secure Hub app, and then tap the app.